 Mary Caperton Morton is a freelance science and travel writer with degrees in biology and geology and a master’s in science writing.
 A regular contributor to EARTH magazine, where her favorite beat is the Travels in Geology column, she has also written for the anthologies Best Women’s Travel Writing 2010 and Best Travel Writing 2011.

 About the blog name: The Blonde Coyote is my trail name, which I use to sign trail logs and summit registers.
 Like most good trail names, mine was given to me by a fellow hiker after many long, hard miles.
-The Blonde Coyote also pays tribute to one of my favorite non-human traveling companions: a deaf coyote-cattledog hybrid named Freckles who has been a great ally in my desert wanderings around rural New Mexico.
+The Blonde Coyote also pays tribute to one of my favorite non-human traveling companions: a deaf coyote-cattledog hybrid named Freckles who was a great ally in my desert wanderings around rural New Mexico.

 Questions?
 Comments?
 Requests?
 Contact me at email@example.com.